WISDEM/WISDEM/docs/wisdem/ccblade/tutorial.rst

 >>> (analytic) dNp_i/dr_i = 107.680395098
 >>> (fin diff) dNp_i/dr_i = 107.680370762

-Similarly, when we compute thrust, torque, and power we also get the gradients (for either the nondimensional or dimensional form).
+Similarly, when we compute thrust, torque, and power we also get the gradients (for either the non-dimensional or dimensional form).
 The gradients are also returned as a dictionary containing 2D Jacobians.

 .. literalinclude:: /examples/ccblade/gradients.py
     :start-after: # 6 ---